kmcgillivray/wordpress-starter/readme.md

 ### Set up this theme

-The last step is to download this theme into the `wp-content/themes` directory of your Wordpress directory.
+The last step is to install and run the theme.

+1. Download this theme into the `wp-content/themes` directory of your Wordpress directory.
 You can download the zip and unzip it there, or navigate there in the command line and use Git to clone it.
+2. If you don't have NPM, install it by installing [Node](https://nodejs.org).
+3. Navigate to the theme directory in the command line if you haven't already and run `npm install`
+4. If you're using WP-CLI, start the server and build the stylesheet by running `npm start`.
+Otherwise, run `npm watch` and run the server with MAMP or your own method.

 ## Deploying